-Abstract: Abstract I study the economic externalities of U.S. convict labor on local labor markets.
-Using newly collected panel data on U.S. prisons and convict-labor camps from 1886 to 1940, I calculate each county's exposure to prison competition.
+“Economic Consequences of the U.S. Convict Labor System,” 2018 [November 2018 Version] [Ziman Center Working Paper 2018-09] Coverage: [Economist], [EHS] Abstract: Prisoners employed in manufacturing constitute 4.2% of total U.S. manufacturing employment; they produce cheap goods, creating labor demand shock.
+I study the economic externalities of convict labor on local labor markets and firms.
+Using newly collected panel data on U.S. prisons and convict-labor camps from 1886 to 1940, I calculate each county's exposure to prisons.
+I exploit quasi-random variation in county's exposure to capacities of pre-convict-labor prisons as an instrument.
 I find that competition from cheap prison-made goods led to higher unemployment, lower labor-force participation, and reduced wages (particularly for women) in counties that housed competing manufacturing industries.
-The introduction of convict labor accounts for a 0.5 percentage point slower annual growth in U.S. manufacturing wages.
-At the same time, affected industries had to innovate away from the competition and had higher patenting rates.
+The introduction of convict labor accounts for 0.5 percentage-point slower annual growth in manufacturing wages during 1880–1900.
+At the same time, affected industries had to innovate away from the competition and thus had higher patenting rates.
 I also document that technological change in affected industries was capital-biased.